Chemical Peels in Los Altos, CA

 We utilize several effective solutions to offer you the best possible peel:

 - A Phenol Peel aggressively fights sun damage, wrinkles, and fine lines.
 Your skin’s texture will be smoother after this treatment, and your skin will appear noticeably brighter.
+Performed only by Dr. Harry Mittelman

 - A Trichloroacetic Acid Peel is gentler and reduces the appearance of skin discoloration.
 Your skin will look fresh and will have an even tone after this treatment.
+2% to 5% TCA performed by our medical aesthetician above 5% TCA performed by Dr. Mittelman

 - A Glycolic Acid Peel utilizes Alpha Hydroxy Acids.
 These acids slough away dull skin and stimulate the production of collagen and elastin.

-Dr. Mittelman will assist you in choosing the best chemical combination for your skincare goals.
+LeeAnnwill assist you in choosing the best chemical combination for your skincare goals.
 We offer a number of chemical and natural combinations that can be adjusted for your individual needs.

-Dr. Mittelman will examine your skin beforehand in order to ensure that you receive the best treatment for your skin.
+LeeAnn will examine your skin beforehand in order to ensure that you receive the best treatment for your skin.
 Our practice offers the following chemical peel treatments:

-- The Sensi Peel® exfoliating skin treatment was designed primarily for patients with extremely sensitive skin types, such as those of Asian descent.
+- The Sensi Peel®exfoliating skin treatment was designed primarily for patients with extremely sensitive skin types, such as those of Asian descent.
 The solution uses a blend of L-lactic acid, trichloroacetic acid (TCA) and plant-derived progesterone.
 The Sensi Peel® is a great treatment for acne, rosacea, hyperpigmentation and sun damage.

-- The UltraPeel™ I and II are effective treatments for acne, pigmentation disorders, fine lines and sun or smoking-damaged skin.
+- The UltraPeel™I and II are effective treatments for acne, pigmentation disorders, fine lines and sun or smoking-damaged skin.
 The treatments are ideal for sensitive skin since they produce only a minimal stinging sensation upon application.
 The UltraPeel™ II can be used alone or along with any other peel to produce brighter, tighter skin.

-If you have one or more of the following skin conditions, your skin may benefit from regular chemical peels:
+If you have one or moreof the following skin conditions, your skin may benefit from regular chemical peels:

 - Deep wrinkles or creases